Hue is a city of a historical past and yet very present and lovely.

 Later, drive to An Hien garden house, situated 30 minutes out of town and originally the residence of Emperor Tu Duc’s 18th daughter.
 The house is an excellent example of traditional Vietnamese architecture.
 Massive pillars support a large tiled roof, with the family altar in the middle.
 A large rectangular lily-pond is designed to keep out evil spirits.
 Garden houses are an important heritage of the lives of former aristocrats in Hue as most garden houses have a connection with the Imperial Court.

 Lunch will be at one of the best restaurants in the city - and it will be followed by a drive to the elaborate Khai Dinh Royal Tomb.
 From the outside the tomb looks weathered and ordinary, though very large.
 You will be stunned by the richly decorated interiors loaded with ornate murals and mosaic scenes created with fragments of porcelain.

-More questions about what you have seen in Hue will come to you as you return to Chan May to reboard your ship.
+More questions about what you have seen in Hue will come to you as you return to Da Nang to reboard your ship.
 The different time of day on your return will bring you a totally new scene of rural life.

-- You will be enjoying multiple forms of transporation.
+- You will be enjoying multiple forms of transportation.
 A very small gratuity, even a couple of dollars, is most appreciated by the cyclos driver.

 - You may be required to remove your shoes in temples.
 If you have an aversion to this, we suggest surgical booties.

 - You will have to dress respectfully in temples.